Places to Eat

 7 Caliente Road, Santa Fe, NM 87508 – Directions

 We’re beer lovers and we’re fans of the Santa Fe Brewing Company.
 This taproom is only halfway back to Santa Fe.
+Recently expanded and double the size.
 The atmosphere isn’t quite the same as the taproom at the brewery, but I’ll bet that folks in Eldorado would disagree with me.
-They don’t serve food, but there’s a couple of places in the little shopping center that you can buy something and bring it to your table or to the bar.
+There are occasional live and DJ music, trivia nights, and a smaller-than-regulation pool table.
+They don’t serve food, but there are a couple of places in the little shopping center where you can buy something and bring it to your table or to the bar.
 In the cool weather, sit around an open fire on the patio.
-They sell six packs to go, growlers of fresh beer, cider and some local wines.
+They sell six packs to go, growlers of fresh beer, cider, and some local wines.

 Open M-Th 3-10PM, Friday 3-11PM, Saturday 2-11PM, Sunday 2-9PM